Online security veteran?

 Security is a Process, not a Purchase Anchor link

 The first thing to remember before changing the software you use or buying new tools is that no tool is going to give you absolute protection from surveillance in all circumstances.
-Using encryption software will generally make it harder for others to read your communications or rummage through your computer's files.
+Using encryption software will generally make it harder for others to read your communications or go through your computer's files.
 But attacks on your digital security will always seek out the weakest element of your security practices.
 When you use a new secure tool, you should think about how using it might affect other ways someone could target you.
 For example, if you decide to use a secure texting program to talk to a contact because you know that your phone might be compromised, might the fact that you're using this program at all give an adversary a clue that you are talking about private information?

 Secondly, remember your threat model.
 You don't need to buy some expensive encrypted phone system that claims to be “NSA-proof” if your biggest threat is physical surveillance from a private investigator with no access to internet surveillance tools.
 Alternatively, if you are facing a government that regularly jails dissidents because they use encryption tools, it may make sense to use simpler tricks—like a set of pre-arranged codes—rather than risk leaving evidence that you use encryption software on your laptop.